-NOTE: nd denotes 'no data' where abstractions are located in areas with no WFD status information
+NOTE: nd denotes 'no data'

-Table 11 lists the abstractions in the catchment up to a distance of 20 kilometres from the designated shellfish area.
+Table 8 lists the abstractions in the catchment up to a distance of 20 kilometres from the designated shellfish area.
 Map 20 illustrates these pressures and map references link the map and table.
 Information provided in the table in relation to abstractions includes: